Jonas Vingegaard

-In April 2021, Vingegaard was named as a replacement for Tom Dumoulin in the team's Tour de France squad.
-In the Tour, Vingegaard originally rode as a domestique for Roglič, who was one of the major favorites for the general classification.
-After Roglič crashed and later withdrew, Vingegaard took over as the team's only general classification contender.
-He gained international recognition after attacking on Mont Ventoux, dropping race leader and eventual winner Tadej Pogačar and finished second in the general classification.
+Vingegaard, whose youth career initially saw limited success, made his Grand Tour debut at the 2020 Vuelta a España.
+Then, in 2021, he participated in his first Tour de France and secured a second-place finish.
+In 2022, he returned to the Tour as one of the pre-race favourites, winning the overall classification alongside two stage victories and the polka dot jersey.
+This made him the second Danish cyclist ever to win the Tour de France; this achievement, coinciding with increased public interest following the 2022 Tour's Grand Départ in Copenhagen, made Vingegaard a national hero in Denmark.

-In the 2022 Tour de France, Vingegaard was a favourite for the GC together with Tadej Pogačar.
-Stage 11 included a final climb of the Col du Granon, a climb which had not been used since 1986 where Greg LeMond seized the yellow jersey from Bernard Hinault.
-Vingegaard's Team Jumbo-Visma attacked Pogačar on the Col du Télégraphe and Col du Galibier with Roglič while having Christophe Laporte and Steven Kruijswijk nearby and Wout van Aert up the road.
-On the final climb Vingegaard attacked at the 5 km mark, and dropped Pogačar for the second time in his career, except this time Pogačar was not able to make it back.
-Relentlessly advancing, Vingegaard won the stage and the yellow jersey and gained +2:51 on Pogačar.
-This put Vingegaard in the lead and relegated Pogačar to third, behind second-placed Romain Bardet.
-Vingegaard would not let go of the yellow jersey for the rest of the Tour, also dropping Pogačar on the final ascent on Hautacam, after holding up a moment to wait for Pogačar to catch up after a fall in an act of sportsmanship.
-His efforts ultimately won him the 2022 Tour de France.
+In 2023, Vingegaard achieved his second successive Tour de France victory, before finishing second overall to his teammate Sepp Kuss at the Vuelta a España.
+For his achievements, Vingegaard was awarded the 2023 Vélo d'Or for the best cyclist of the season.
+In 2024, he missed several months of racing following a crash which punctured his lung.
+Despite this, Vingegaard returned for the Tour de France, winning a stage and finishing second overall behind Tadej Pogačar.
+In 2025, Vingegaard finished second in the Tour again, and first in the Vuelta a España, winning three stages.

 Career

 Early career

 Vingegaard was born and raised in Thy.
 He played both football and handball from an early age.
-Vingegaard was a spectator, alongside his father, when the first stage of 2007 Danmark Rundt departed on 1 August from Thisted, the main town in the region.
+Vingegaard was a spectator, alongside his father, when the first stage of the 2007 Danmark Rundt departed on 1 August from Thisted, the main town in the region.
 At the race, local cycling club Thy Cykle Ring had set up a home trainer so audience members could see what it was like to cycle up a mountain.
-He subsequently enrolled in the club and started riding his first races.
+He subsequently enrolled in the club and started riding in his first races.
 He cycled with the Thy Cykle Ring for five seasons, until he moved to Aalborg Cykle Ring in 2013.
 In 2014, his last year as a junior rider, Vingegaard joined Odder Cykel Klub.
 When he became a senior rider, he initially struggled and performed poorly in races.
 When Odder Cykel Club established a U23 team from the start of 2016, results improved for Vingegaard.
 In the spring, he finished on the podium at a race in Aalborg, and in May, he won a section of Pinse Cuppen in Hammel, where the riders had to climb the famed local hill Pøt Mølle several times.